rieske/event-sourced-account/README.md

 set and are executed using `integrationTest` task.

-Finally, a couple of end-to-end tests that focus mainly on sanity testing consistency in a distributed environment. `e2eTest` source set and a task with the same name.
+Finally, a couple of end-to-end tests that focus mainly on sanity testing consistency in a distributed environment. `blackBoxTest` source set and a task with the same name.

 Since I was test driving this service from the domain up to the event sourcing infrastructure and lastly up to the API, some of the tests might be redundant and functionality might be tested several times.